Macintosh Performa

 The Macintosh Performa is a family of personal computers designed, manufactured and sold by Apple Computer, Inc. from 1992 to 1997.
 The Performa brand re-used models from Apple's Quadra, Centris, LC, Classic, and Power Macintosh families with model numbers that denoted included software packages or hard drive sizes.
 Whereas non-Performa Macintosh computers were sold by Apple Authorized Resellers, the Performa was sold through big-box stores and mass-market retailers such as Good Guys, Circuit City, and Sears.

 The initial series of models consisted of the Macintosh Classic II-based Performa 200, the LC II-based Performa 400, and the IIvi-based Performa 600.
-After releasing a total of sixty-four different models, Apple retired the Performa brand in early 1997, shortly after release of the Power Macintosh 5500, 6500, 8600 and 9600, as well as the return of Steve Jobs to the company.
+After releasing a total of sixty-four different models, Apple retired the Performa brand in early 1997, shortly after the release of the Power Macintosh 5500, 6500, 8600 and 9600, as well as the return of Steve Jobs to the company.
 The Performa brand's lifespan coincided with a period of significant financial turmoil at Apple due in part to low sales of Performa machines.